Runscope/flask-googleauth/README.rst

    remove an authorized user from Google Apps.
 (Once the auth cookie is set, the extension never re-confirms with Google.
 If a user leaves the company, this is currently the only way to invalidate their existing sessions.)
+2. Require auth for all endpoints in an app, by adding required=True to the auth object constructor.

 Feature requests for Runscope fork